Ontbo/ontbo-context-api/README.md

   <p>💡 Not using Python?
 See directly our Web API reference → <a href="https://api.ontbo.com/api/tests/docs">https://api.ontbo.com/api/tests/docs</a></p>
   </div>

+<h2> 🤖 Why Ontbo? </h2>

+The biggest bottleneck for AI agents isn't the model—it's the **context**.
+Stop duct-taping prompt engineering and messy RAG pipelines.
+Ontbo provides a specialized **Cognitive Context API** that acts as a sophisticated memory layer for your LLMs.

+* **📉 Cut Token Waste:** Don't resend the same facts.
+Ontbo optimizes what goes into the prompt.
+* **🚫 Kill Hallucinations:** Ground your agent with verified, retrieved facts in real-time.
+* **🧠 Human-like Memory:** Manage complex user histories and cross-session knowledge effortlessly.
+* **⚡ Dev-First:** Integrates with your existing stack in minutes.

   <div>
     <h2>⚡ Research Insights - Why you Win ?</h2>